Financial Universe

 Embedded Finance: The phenomenon turning companies into ‘banks’

 Published on Apr 27 2023.
+18 minutes reading

 In the past few years, we’ve seen deep changes in the financial industry, while also becoming familiar with concepts and trends that are essential for that entire transformation based on decentralization, emerging new players and financial inclusion.
 Among those movements, we have Embedded Finance.